neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

 This tutorial acts as a beginer's guide for NEO C# develpers.
 Advanced learners may refer to [NEO Documentation](http://docs.neo.org/zh-cn/index.html) for more details.

-## What you will be taught
+## What you will learn

-This article provides a step-by-step guide on developmet environment set-up and configuration, smart contract compilation, smart contract deployment on private chain and smart contract invocation by demonstrating how to release NEO-5 assets on NEO blockchain.
+In the sections that follow, we will work you through an example of how to release an NEP-5 asset on NEO blockchain, which includes the tasks of development environment set-up and configuration, smart contract compilation, smart contract deployment, and smart contract invocation on private chain.

 - Set up a local network (URL)
 - Develop and deploy NEP-5 contracts (URL)

-## Preparation
+## Before you begin

 This tutorial is based on the usage of the two full-node NEO clients: NEO-GUI and NEO-CLI.
 NEO-CLI will be used to set up a private chain accessible by nodes and NEO-GUI will be used to release smart contracts.
 Detailed information about the clients can be found in [NEO Node Introduction](https://docs.neo.org/zh-cn/node/introduction.html).

-### System configuration
+### System environment

 NEO-GUI runs in the following environments:

 Windows 7 SP1 / Windows 8 / Windows 10

- [.NET Framework 4.7.1](https://www.microsoft.com/net/download/framework) must be installed for system versioned prior to Windows 10.
+ [.NET Framework 4.7.1](https://www.microsoft.com/net/download/framework) must be installed for system versions prior to Windows 10.

 NEO-CLI runs in the following environments: